 Artist Residency information

-Experimental Artist Residency 2024-2026
+Experimental Artist Residency 2024-2026 Social Practice Project

-Misty Hollow Residency started in 2024 by Asia Ward, a social practice sculpture artist, as a three year initiation period for a set of experimental artist residencies testing out different artist approaches and public engagements with the land of Misty Hollow.
-In 2027 the goal is to formally open Misty Hollow Residency as an organization using the three years of residencies as research to support the future structure (which is still in the process of discovery).
-These artist residencies are for emerging to professional artists in any practice.
+Misty Hollow Residency started in 2024 by Asia Ward, a social practice sculpture artist, as a three year initiation period for a set of experimental artist residencies testing out different art and science approaches and public engagements with the land of Misty Hollow.
+In 2027 Misty Hollow Residency will become a formal organization using the three years of residencies as research to support the future structure.

 2025 Artist in Residence